joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 An encrypted firmware would have most, if not all, entropy around the `1.0` mark.
 This firmware has a lot of rising and falling entropy lines, meaning it's most likely not encrypted.

-Now we can run a binwalk extract by typing `binwalk -e output.bin` and see that we now have a directory with the extracted firmware, and the whole router filesystem inside a folder called `squashfs-root`:
+Now we can run a binwalk extract by typing `binwalk -e output.bin` and see that we now have a directory with the extracted firmware, and the whole router filesystem inside a directory called `squashfs-root`:

 <div class="ascii-player" data-path="/asciinema/binwalk-extract.cast"></div>